m-sirajuddin-bm/docs/spa-app-deployment-to-droplet.md

         proxy_set_header X-Forwarded-Proto $scheme;
     }

-    # The following will be added by step 3 in the link given above.
+    # The following will be added by pre-requisite step (How To Install Nginx on Ubuntu) above.
 If not, please add it manually.

     # Please make sure the following line is not added to multiple blocks.
     listen [::]:443 ssl ipv6only=on; # managed by Certbot